 Pelvic tilts – five to ten repetitions daily

-Bupa says: “If you can’t lie in your lower back, you may do that one in a supported reclined sitting function.”
+Bupa says: “If you can’t lie in your lower back, you may do that in a supported reclined sitting function.”

 floor.